Lift Kits - What You Need to Know

 Suspension damage comes in various forms, including general wear and tear, corrosion, impact damage, or collapse.
 It's not always obvious or apparent when there is damage that could cause issues around safety and performance.

-It's crucial to have regular checks and if you have any concerns, book in with a professional.
+It's crucial to have regular checks to ensure safety and performance.

 Signs that your suspension isn’t working as it should include:

-- You can feel drifting or pulling when you make turns
+- The vehicle feels like its drifting or pulling when you make turns

 - You experience a bouncing feeling when driving